Five Chinese companies pose threat to U.S. national security - FCC | MarketScreener

 Last year, the FCC designated Huawei and ZTE as a national security threat to communications networks - a declaration barring U.S. firms from tapping an $8.3 billion government fund to purchase equipment from the companies.

 In February, Huawei challenged the declaration in a petition filed with the Fifth U.S. Circuit Court of Appeals.
 Huawei declined to comment on Friday on the new FCC designation.

+Hikvision said late on Friday it strongly opposed the FCC decision "and is weighing all options on how to best address this unsubstantiated designation.
+Hikvision does not belong on a list for next-generation networks."

-The other four companies could not be reached immediately for comment.
+The other three companies did not comment or could not be reached for comment.

 The FCC in December finalized rules requiring carriers with ZTE or Huawei equipment to "rip and replace" that equipment.
 It created a reimbursement program for that effort, and U.S. lawmakers in December approved $1.9 billion to fund the program.

-Also in December, the FCC began the process of revoking China Telecom's authorization to operate in the United States as it took further steps to crack down on China's role in U.S. telecommunications.

-(Reporting by David Shepardson; editing by Jonathan Oatis and Howard Goller)
+(Reporting by David Shepardson; editing by Jonathan Oatis, Howard Goller, Daniel Wallis and William Mallard)

 By David Shepardson